hwj0418/webgallery/hw1-hwj0418/README.md

 - all icons, images and other design elements are appropriately credited in `credits.html`.
 - all code found online and adapted are appropriately credited as comments

-### Submission

-You should submit your work to your Github course repository.
-Before submitting your final version.
-It is strongly recommended to verify that your code is portable.
-To do so:

-- push your work to Github
-- clone it into a new directory
-- start your app and verify that it works as expected

 ## Designing the UI

-In this part, you are going to design the UI (HTML and CSS) of *The Web Gallery* app.
-Our UI to contain the following components:

 1. **the add-image form** allows users to add a picture from the web to the gallery by copying and pasting its url into the form (we will enable file upload in the next assignment).
 This component should contain at least:
     - a button to toggle (show/hide) the add-image form